 - Standard Curve

 AVP is released in response to sexual stimulation, uterine dilatation, stress, and dehydration.
 AVP acts principally on renal collecting tubules to increase water reabsorption.
-Diabetes insidious, characterized by the inability to appropriately concentrate urine, is mainly caused by decreased AVP production and renal response to AVP.
-Inappropriate AVP secretion happens in certain situations, particularly in elderly patients, as well as with central nervous system pathology, such as head injury, stroke, or cerebral tumor, or as a side effect of central acting drugs that interfere with hypothalamic regulation.
-AVP released directly into the brain may play an important role in social behavior, sexual motivation and pair bonding, as well as maternal responses to stress.
+Diabetes insidious, characterized by the inability to concentrate urine appropriately, is mainly caused by decreased AVP production and renal response to AVP.
+Inappropriate AVP secretion happens in certain situations, particularly in elderly patients and with central nervous system pathologies, such as head injury, stroke, or cerebral tumor, or as a side effect of central-acting drugs that interfere with hypothalamic regulation.
+AVP released directly into the brain may play an essential role in social behavior, sexual motivation, and pair bonding, as well as maternal responses to stress.